-What is my teaching style?
+What is Bethany's teaching style?

 I like to do a hands-on simulation or lab activity as often as possible.
 I also like to give my students a lot of diagrams and images to take notes on and to mark-up. Â I think a lot of students fall through the cracks, because their note-taking skills and drawing skills hold them back in class.
 They spend too much time in class copying notes (or attempting to) and they don't have time in class to truly absorb and think deeply about the material.
 I have always struggled with note-taking myself.
 As a student I thrived when I had a diagram in front of me, a diagram that I didn't have to draw.
 I can't draw a thing by hand, but my Adobe Illustrator skills make it possible for me to digitally draw and create diagrams, print them out, and copy for all of my students to use!